notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ## Examples

-Examples are shown on various platforms where the user `exampleuser` overrides the `notation` config and the trust policy.
+Examples are shown on various operating systems where the user `exampleuser` overrides the `notation` config and the trust policy.

 ### Unix